 Immigration Equality is proud to be the national leader in the field we pioneered: lesbian, gay, bisexual, transgender, queer, and HIV-positive immigrant rights.
 We helped end the HIV travel ban, led the successful fight to secure green cards for LGBTQ families, and represent LGBTQ asylum seekers and detainees every day.

-Founded in 1994, Immigration Equality has a dual focus of direct representation and policy work.
-We take calls every day from clients who need help right now and we work to change the systems that have lasting impact on how LGBTQ and HIV-positive immigrants get treated.
+Founded 25 years ago, Immigration Equality has a dual focus of direct representation and policy work.
+We take calls every day from clients who need help right now, and we work to change the systems that have lasting impact on how LGBTQ and HIV-positive immigrants get treated.
 We work with LGBTQ and HIV-positive asylum seekers and detainees, answering more than 4,000 hotline calls and representing more than 600 individual cases each year.

-Immigration Equality seeks a Communications Intern in New York City to work 15-20 hours per week for a commitment of at least three months.
-The intern would work closely with our Communications Team in New York City to support its various daily activities and lead on specific projects.
-Because Immigration Equality’s office is an open, team-oriented environment, interns will also gain insight into many different facets of non-profit work, all while helping Immigration Equality raise awareness of the conditions facing LGBTQ and HIV-affected people fleeing persecution in search of a safe place to call home.
+Immigration Equality seeks a Communications Intern to work at least 15-20 hours per week for a commitment of at least three months.
+The intern will work closely with our Communications team to support its various daily activities involving digital strategy, content creation and management, digital communications such as social media, email and website content, and receive exposure to and participate in strategic marketing and messaging for online immigration rights audiences.
+Because Immigration Equality’s office is an open, team-oriented environment, interns will also gain insight into many different facets of non-profit work, all while helping Immigration Equality raise awareness of the conditions facing LGBTQ and HIV affected people fleeing persecution in search of a safe place to call home.

 Immigration Equality is an equal opportunity employer: immigrants, transgender people, and people of color are strongly encouraged to apply.
 Immigration Equality is a progressive organization with an open office plan.
 Applicants are expected to collaborate within a diverse and inclusive environment.